This post may contain affiliate links. This means if you purchase through a link on my site, I may receive a small commission at no cost to you.

 What Is a Bullet Journal?

-A bullet journal is a notebook in which you get to take full control of your planning.
+A bullet journal is a notebook you setup as a self made planenr.
 It was created by Ryder Carroll over at bulletjournal.com as a way to keep track of lots of stuff without getting overwhelmed.

-The idea behind the bullet journal is to keep track of all your stuff in short bullet points so that it doesn’t take a ton of time and isn’t overwhelming to keep up with.
+The idea behind the bullet journal is to keep things all in one place in a simple, quick way.
 The creator calls this “rapid logging.”

 Rapid logging means writing just a few words about something so you can get it in yoru planner quickly.
 This is great because in most cases you don’t have time to sit an do an entire journal entry during the day when you have other things going on, am I right?

-What Supplies Do I Need To Start A Bullet Journal?
+What Supplies Do I Need For a Bullet Journal Starter Kit?

 Going into a new project, you usually worry about what all the supplies are you’ll need to purchase.
 But in this case, all you need is a notebook and something to write with!